Manu Dibango doing what he loved to do. Playing his Saxophone

 Joseph Kabasele.
 The Musician and Producer

-Dibango returned back to the City of Paris, France in 1965.
+Dibango returned to the City of Paris, France in 1965.
 He supported himself as a studio musician, playing with and backing many African American and African artists at the time.

 Dibango continued to continue with his love of experimenting and fusing music.